flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

   // Variables declaration, onLoad and render methods omited...

   @override
-  void onTapDown(TapDownInfo event) {
+  bool onTapDown(TapDownInfo event) {
-    // On tap down we need to check if the event ocurred on the
+    // On tap down we need to check if the event occurred on the
     // button area.
 There are several ways of doing it, for this
     // tutorial we do that by transforming ours position and size
     // vectors into a dart:ui Rect by using the `&` operator, and